Unleash/proxy-client-react/README.md

 );
 ```

-To check if a feature is enabled:
+To check if a feature is enabled.
+Test:

 ```jsx
 import { useFlag } from '@unleash/proxy-client-react';